CelestialSimulations/Relative-Sizes-of-Planets/README.md

 I'm sure you'll want to preview and see if the code appears to work.
 To do this, simply open the folder in finder, and double click on index.html.
 It will automatically open in the browser.

+**Also, you'll probably want to rename the folder so that you know it's yours and won't conflict for the next person who needs to get the code for themselves on the same computer.**